dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 	$diskEncryptionKeyVaultUrl = $KeyVault.VaultUri
 	$KeyVaultResourceId = $KeyVault.ResourceId

-Enable disk encryption on a AS1 VM
+Enable disk encryption on a AS1 VM:

 	Set-AzureRmVMDiskEncryptionExtension -ResourceGroupName $rgname -VMName $vmName -DiskEncryptionKeyVaultUrl $diskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId -VolumeType All -Force

 ## Verify AS1 VM encryption status
-In the Cloud Shell run the following
+In the Cloud Shell run the following:

 	Get-AzureRmVmDiskEncryptionStatus -ResourceGroupName $rgName -VMName $vmName

-* Did it enable encryption on both drives?
+* **Did it enable encryption on both drives?**
-* Why do you think the data drive is not encrypted?
+* **Why do you think the data drive is not encrypted?**

-## Intialize and format data disk via Run Command
+## Intialize and format data disk via **'Run Command'**
-### Second disk on app server VM is not initialized during VM deployment and must be initialized
+### Second disk on app server VM is not initialized during VM deployment and must be initialized.

-0. In Azure Portal, click on the VM, scroll down in the left pane and click on "Run Command"
+0. In Azure Portal, click on the VM, scroll down in the left pane and click on **"Run Command"**
 1. Click on the RunPowerShellScript
 2. Copy/paste the following PowerShell code into the window and click Run.
 3. Wait for execution of the commands against the VM.